ApoloniArt/ApoGalleria/README.md

 ```

 Build and curate your caption library once in ApoGalleria-Ideo4, then wire
-its `export_json` output to whichever sibling node matches your target
+its `export_json` output directly to Ideo4, or whichever sibling node matches your target
 model — or both at once, if you generate across multiple architectures
 from the same library.